aqzxt/cs50_web/project1/README.md

 ### 4. [x] Import

 Import books.csv into PostgreSQL database.
+(SQLite for the live website)

 ### 5. [x] Search